So, you’re visiting New York City at Christmas (lucky you!!) and are stuck for things to do.

 A young man and woman search for each other years after the night they first met, fell in love, and separated, convinced that one day they’d end up together.

 If you are heading to New York City at Christmas time, then please don’t miss the chance to experience the fabulous Rocketts at the Radio City Music Hall.

-It is extra special in the holiday season and the atmosphere inside the theatre is magical.
+It is extra special in the holiday season, and the atmosphere inside the theatre is magical.
+We highly recommend you purchase your ticket and enjoy the show!